Two of my greatest culinary passions—mac and cheese and Mediterranean food—just made a delicious baby in the form of Greek Mac and Cheese!

 - 12 ounces whole-wheat elbow macaroni or penne

-- 1/4 cup chopped fresh parsley for serving
+- 1/4 cup chopped fresh parsley or fresh dill or thyme for serving

-- Bring large pot of water on to boil.
-Place rack in center of oven and preheat oven to 400°F. Coat a 3 quart baking dish with cooking spray.
-(A deep 9×9-inch pan will work as well).
-Mix breadcrumbs, remaining 1 tablespoon olive oil and oregano in a small bowl.
+- Mix breadcrumbs, remaining 1 tablespoon olive oil, and oregano in a small bowl.
 Place spinach in a fine-mesh strainer and press out excess moisture.
-Place sundried tomatoes in a small bowl and cover with boiling water (this will rehydrate the tomatoes.)
+Place sundried tomatoes in a small bowl and cover with boiling water (this will rehydrate the tomatoes).
 Set aside.

 - Cook pasta for 6 minutes, until not quite tender.
 (It will continue to cook during baking.)
 Drain pasta, then add to cheese sauce; mix well.
 Drain the sundried tomatoes, then fold them into the mixture, along with the sautéed onions and peppers, spinach, feta cheese, and olives.
 Spoon the mixture into the prepared baking dish, then top with crushed pita chips.